labels:

 -

-See the Runtime Fabric release notes for the required dependencies for your Runtime Fabric version.
+Synchronize all required Docker images to your local registry.
+See the Runtime Fabric release notes for the dependency versions specific to your Runtime Fabric version.

-To install Runtime Fabric with your local registry using rtfctl
+To install Runtime Fabric with your local registry, select your installation method:

 -